Tariff: Etymology

-British customs tariff rates for different alcoholic beverages from 1725.

-The English term tariff derives from the tarif which is itself a descendant of the tariffa which derives from tariffe.
-This term was introduced to the Latin-speaking world through contact with the Turks and derives from the تعرفه.
-The Ottoman Turkish term derives from تعريف which is the verbal noun of عرف.
+The word tariff ultimately derives from the Arabic taʿrīf, meaning "proclamation" or "information" (from ʿarafa, "to make known").
+The Arabic word entered the languages of Europe in the sense "list of prices or duties" in the 16th century, via trade with the Levant.
+It appears earliest in Italian.

 History

 Ancient Greece

 In Ancient Greece, the port of Piraeus was connected to Athens with Long Walls that provided security for transportation of goods.

 In the city state of Athens, the port of Piraeus enforced a system of levies to raise taxes for the Athenian government.
 Grain was a key commodity that was imported through the port, and Piraeus was one of the main ports in the east Mediterranean.
 A levy of two percent was placed on goods arriving in the market through the docks of Piraeus.
 The Athenian government also placed restrictions on the lending of money and transport of grain to only be allowed through the port of Piraeus.